 The adoption of cloud computing creates many challenges and opportunities in big data management and storage.
 To resolve this, many independent software vendors and system integrators are working closely with worldwide IT solution vendors to use the latest technology and make improvements in big data storage.
 This paper discusses one such collaboration between Qihoo 360 Technology Co.
 Ltd.* and Intel to optimize the storage infrastructure in their Internet Portal Datacenter (IPDC).
-The solution that was chosen reduced the required storage space by almost two-thirds and increased performance by more than 10x.
+The solution that was chosen reduced the required storage space by almost two-thirds and increased performance by more than 10 times.

 The IDPC Business Requirements Of Qihoo 360